rectorphp/rector/CONTRIBUTING.md

 ## Preparing Pull Request

-3 steps will make your pull-request easy to merge:

 - **1 feature per pull-request**
 - **new features need tests**
-- CI must pass... you can mimic it locally by running

-    ```bash
-    composer complete-check
-    ```

-- Do you need to fix coding standards?

-    ```bash
-    composer fix-cs
-    ```

-We would be happy to accept PRs that follow these guidelines.
+We would be happy to accept PRs that follow our guidelines.

 ## Repository layout
 Documentation goes into `build/target-repository/docs`.